-In September, huisache brush result demonstrations were established.
-Subsequent evaluations were conducted in November.
-A fall small grains variety was also established.
-Both were conducted with the assistance of agency specialists.
-December's Preparing for the Spring CEU Workshop had 37 producers in attendance.
+In September, huisache brush result demonstrations were established and subsequent evaluations were conducted in November with the assistance of agency specialists.
+December's Preparing for the Spring CEU Workshop had 26 producers in attendance.

-In October, 252 county fourth graders were introduced to agriculture science at the annual Ag Science Fair held virtually.
+In October, 617 county fourth graders were introduced to agriculture science at the annual Ag Science Fair held in person.
 A total of 9 different stations showcased the importance of agriculture in our everyday lives.

-A spring and fall multicounty water well screenings were offered to residents and conducted to address contamination concerns.
-74 total screens were tested for nitrate, salinity, fecal coliform contamination, and hydrocarbons.
+A fall multi-county water well screenings were offered to residents and conducted to address contamination concerns.
+38 samples were screened for nitrates, salinity, fecal coliform contamination, and hydrocarbons.

-A total of 15 private applicator training courses were hosted in our office throughout the year and a total of 18 continuing education credits were offered to applicators, including 6 at our end of the year CEU Shootout program held in December.
+A total of 11 private applicator training courses were hosted in our office throughout the year and a total of 22 continuing education credits were offered to applicators, including 6 at our end of the year CEU Shootout program held in December.